 8/11/60 = Welch sent a memo to all JBS National Council members (copied below) regarding what he described as “the smear campaign” against the JBS which occurred as a consequence of accurate publicity concerning the content of The Politician.

-Due to Google sites space limitations, the Documentary History of the John Birch Society continues on a new webpage here:
+Due to Google sites space limitations, the Documentary History of the John Birch Society is on 5 webpages here: